FOR FREE PEOPLE

 My favorite teachers were unpredictable, untidy, gifted in a way that only a handful of people appreciated., writes K.L.
 Evans for The Free Press.

 K.L.
-Evans with her daughter, Ruby LaRocca, the winner our first-ever high school essay contest.
+Evans with her daughter, Ruby LaRocca, the winner of our first-ever high school essay contest.
 (Photo courtesy of the author)

 Learning from Oddballs